-As the nation fights the COVID-19 pandemic DAPP Zimbabwe has taken public health and hygiene messages to the most vulnerable people using mobile truck awareness campaign.
-The campaign reached more than 5 000 people in semi-urban, mining areas and rural area s.
+As the nation fights the COVID-19 pandemic DAPP Zimbabwe has taken public health and hygiene messages to the most vulnerable people using road shows.
+The campaign reached more than 5 000 people in semi-urban, mining areas and rural areas.

-The key messages emphasized Covid-19 transmission, prevention, proper hand hygiene, social distancing and other important health and wellbeing issues related to covid-19.
+The key messages emphasized COVID-19 transmission, prevention, hygiene, social distancing and other important health and well-being issues related to COVID-19.

-He added that proper hand-washing and correct use of face mask demonstrations are going a long way to ensuring that communities are protected.The campaign demonstrated the need for continuously organizing and supporting the community with relevant information about COVID-19.
+He added that proper hand-washing and correct use of face mask demonstrations were going a long way in ensuring that communities are protected.The campaign demonstrated the need for continuous organizing and supporting the community with relevant information about COVID-19.

 Development Aid from People to People (DAPP Zimbabwe) was the first member of Humana People to People to pioneer HIV/AIDS prevention work using the Total Control of the Epidemic (TCE) programme concept in 2000.
 Since then, TCE has reached nearly 1 million people throughout Zimbabwe, equipping them with the capacity to take control of their lives against the HIV/AIDS epidemic.

 DAPP Zimbabwe recognises that people are responsible for their own health, but must be empowered to make the right decisions.
 People’s active participation in protecting their health can be done through community-based public health campaigns that reach out to individuals, groups and target populations.